 Following three hikes in the Bank of Canada’s (BoC) key interest rate since 2017, variable mortgage rates (and even fixed rates) have increased from their rock-bottom levels over the past 5 years.
-Government of Canada bond yields which influence fixed rates have not been left out of the upward trend.
+The government of Canada bond yields which influence fixed rates have not been left out of the upward trend.

-Although the BoC decided to keep interest rates at 1.25% at their April 2018 announcement, the prediction is that their will be further hikes before the end of the year – maybe even as early as May 30th.
-This is due to increasing inflation, improving economy (in Canada and the U.S.), and increasing probability that the uncertainty regarding NAFTA will soon be a thing of the past.
+Although the BoC decided to keep interest rates at 1.25% at their April 2018 announcement, the prediction is that there will be further hikes before the end of the year – maybe even as early as May 30th.
+This is due to increasing inflation, the improving economy (in Canada and the U.S.), and increasing probability that the uncertainty regarding NAFTA will soon be a thing of the past.

-Impact of Higher Mortgage Rates
+Forecast of Higher Mortgage Rates and Impacts

 The impact of higher mortgage rates is not lost on new home buyers.
 Combined with stricter mortgage rules and new “stress tests,” those in the market for a new home or who have a mortgage renewal coming up, now generally have to be in better financial condition to qualify for the best rates out there.